beeware/toga/docs/background/roadmap.rst

 Platforms
 ---------

-Toga currently has good support for Cocoa on OS X, GTK+, and iOS.
-Proof-of-concept support exists for Windows Winforms.
+Toga currently has good support for Cocoa on macOS, GTK+, Winforms on Windows, iOS and Android, Proof-of-concept support exists for single page web apps.
 Support for a more modern Windows API would be desirable.

-In the mobile space, it would be great if Toga supported Android, Windows Phone, or any other phone platform.